sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 read, and can therefore result in an unsatisfactory experience in the discussion.

+.. note:: You can only pin or close posts and mark questions as answered when you
+      work in a web browser.
+You cannot complete these activities when you work in an edX mobile app.

 * Pin a post.
 Pinning a post makes it appear at the top of the list of posts on the **Discussion** page.
 As a result, it is more likely that learners will see and respond to pinned posts.
 You can write your own post and then pin it,